Mechazo11/clearpath_simulator_harmonic/README.md

 ## Call for Contribution

-- ```cpr_gazebo``` contains a number of custom repository worlds from Clearpath Robotics.
-I started a [port](https://github.com/Mechazo11/cpr_gazebo_ros2) for ROS 2 use but this requires a significant time and effort.
-If you are interested to help out and contribute, please don't hestiate to reaching out to [me](mechazo11.github.io).
+- ```cpr_gazebo``` contains a number of custom repository worlds from Clearpath Robotics but modifying them to be compatible with Harmonic will take some time and effort.
+If you are interested to helping out with modifying these works and contributing to this project in general, please don't hestiate to reaching out to [me](mechazo11.github.io).

 ---